infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

 7. Build and run the `Infi.DojoEventSourcing.Api` program, you sould be ready for the exercise now.

 n.b.
 To use the api something like [Postman](https://www.postman.com/) could come in handy.
+You can find the collection and environment files in the root of this repository

 ## Getting familiar with EventStore
 1. Go to the EventStore GUI http://localhost:2113